mikalai-hryb/notes/kubernetes.md

 The kubelet automatically tries to create a mirror Pod (a pod object that a kubelet uses to represent a static pod) on the Kubernetes API server for each static Pod.
 Static Pods do not depend on the apiserver, making them useful in cluster bootstrapping cases.

+They are used for running critical system services or for initial bootstrapping of clusters where control plane components need to be deployed directly on the nodes.
 </details></li>

 <li><details>